2023 Yukon Income Tax Calculator

 Duration to Keep Tax Records

-As per the CRA’s regulations, keep your tax records for at least six years from the end of the tax year they pertain to.
-For instance, tax documents for the tax year ending on December 31, 2020, need to be kept until December 31, 2026.
-If you filed late returns, the duration begins from the actual filing date.
+According to the CRA’s rules, you should keep your tax records for at least six years after the tax year they belong to.
+For example, if your tax year ended on December 31, 2020, you must keep those documents until December 31, 2026.
+If you filed your returns late, the six years start from the date you filed.

 Tax Year End | Must Retain Until |